wavesplatform/Waves/README.md

 Using docker, follow the [official image documentation](https://hub.docker.com/r/wavesplatform/wavesnode).

-> More details on how to install a node for different platforms you can [find in the documentation](https://docs.waves.tech/en/waves-node/how-to-install-a-node/how-to-install-a-node#system-requirements).
+> More details on how to install a node for different platforms you can [find in the documentation](https://docs.waves.tech/en/waves-node/how-to-install-a-node/how-to-install-a-node).

 ## 🔧 Configuration

-The best starting point to understand available configuration parameters is the [this article](https://docs.waves.tech/en/waves-node/node-configuration).
+The best starting point to understand available configuration parameters is [this article](https://docs.waves.tech/en/waves-node/node-configuration).

-The easiest way to start playing around with configurations is to use default configuration files for different networks, they're available [here](./node).
+The easiest way to start playing around with configurations is to use default configuration files for different networks; they're available [here](./node).

 Logging configuration with all available levels and parameters is described [here](https://docs.waves.tech/en/waves-node/logging-configuration).